box/developer.box.com/pages/sign/technical-use-cases/sign-template.md

 <Message size='small'>

-Since the template already had the signature requirements, the document preparation was not needed.
+Since the template already had the signature requirements, document preparation was not needed.
 Notice the date was automatically populated with the current date.